hykilpikonna/hykilpikonna/README.md

 ### Hi there, I'm Hykilpikonna!

-I'm a senior high-school student interested in creating fun projects using Frontend (Web) development, Game development, and Data Science technologies.
+I'm a senior high-school student in Boston MA, interested in creating fun projects using Frontend (Web) development, Game development, and Data Science technologies.

 ### 🌷 My overall statistics